 Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-Students seeking the Doctor of Philosophy degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Educational Leadership Department.
+Students seeking the Doctor of Philosophy degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the EHBS program.

-The Ph.D. program in Higher Education is designed for students preparing for positions in which research and creative experience are predominant interests.
 Ph.D. candidates are expected to have undertaken and completed independent research leading to an original contribution of knowledge in the field.
 It is generally expected that the Ph.D. dissertation will be publishable.
-This degree option typically provides preparation for those who aspire to leadership positions in higher education, in government agencies, or in other educational policy organizations.
+This degree option typically provides preparation for careers in research and teaching at colleges, universities, and other educational organizations.

 A minimum of 90 semester credit hours of course work beyond the bachelor’s degree.

 With approval of a student’s Faculty Advisory Committee, up to 30 credits from a master’s degree may be transferred from another institution.